wyrover/Switch/README.md

 - **Pcf::Microsoft** nampsace provide Microsoft specific classes.
 - **Pcf::Microsoft::Win32** namepsace provides two types of classes: those that handle events raised by the operating system and those that manipulate the system registry.
 - **Pcf::TUnit** namepsace contains a unit test framework.

-# Objectives and Mission
-- **Pcf** is a powerful, yet easy to use platform to build your applications upon
-- **Pcf** allows you to build highly portable applications (write once – compile and run anywhere)
-- **Pcf** is modular and scalable from embedded applications
-- **Pcf** provides consistent, comprehensive and comprehensible programming interfaces
-- **Pcf** is written in fast, efficient C++14.
-- **Pcf** favors simplicity over complexity ("as simple as possible, but not simpler")
-- **Pcf** aims for consistency in design, coding style and documentation
-- **Pcf** emphasizes source code quality, in terms of readability, comprehensiveness, consistency, style and testability
-- **Pcf** aims to make C++ programming fun again Guiding Principles
-- Strong focus on code quality, style, consistency and code readability –all code must satisfy our coding style guide
-- Strong focus on tests (automated unit tests with high coverage)
-- Build on top of solid foundations – use existing proven C libraries (e.g. Curl, rs232, zlib,...) where it makes sense